redox-os/book/src/porting-applications.md

 sudo apt-get install cmake libssl-dev
 ```

-The `cmake` package is the build system while the `libssl-dev` package is the linker objects (`.a` and `.so` files) of OpenSSL.
+The `cmake` package is the build system while the `libssl-dev` package is the library (OpenSSL) linker objects (`.a` and `.so` files).

-The Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries.
+The Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle shared objects), while Redox will use the source code of libraries.

 You would need to create a recipe of the `libssl-dev` and add on your `recipe.toml`, while the `cmake` package would need to be installed on your system.

-Library dependencies will be added below the `[build]` to keep the "static linking" policy, while some libraries/runtimes doesn't make sense to add on this section because they would make the program binary too big.

-Runtimes will be added below the `[package]` section (it will install the runtime during the package installation).
+Dependencies added below the `[build]` section can be statically linked (if the `DYNAMIC_INIT` function is not used) or dynamically linked (if the `DYNAMIC_INIT` function is used), while dependencies added below the `[package]` section will be installed by the build system installer or packaga manager.

 Mixed Rust programs have crates ending with `-sys` to use C/C++ libraries of the system, sometimes they bundle them.

-If you have questions about program dependencies, feel free to ask us on the [Chat](./chat.md).

-If you want an easy way to find dependencies, see the Debian testing [packages list](https://packages.debian.org/testing/allpackages).
+If you want an easy way to find dependencies, see the Debian stable [packages list](https://packages.debian.org/stable/allpackages).

 You can search them with `Ctrl+F`, all package names are clickable and their homepage is available on the right-side of the package description/details.

+- We recommend to use the FreeBSD dependencies of the program if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy don't separate library objects/interpreters from build tools, thus you need to know or search each item to know if it's a library, interpreter or build tool)
-- Debian packages are the most easy to find dependencies because they are the most used by software developers to describe "Build Instructions".
+- Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
-- The recipe `PATH` environment variable only read the build tools at `/usr/bin`, it don't read the `/usr/lib` and `/include` folders (this avoid [automagic dependencies](https://wiki.gentoo.org/wiki/Project:Quality_Assurance/Automagic_dependencies)).
+- The recipe `PATH` environment variable only read the build tools at `/usr/bin`, it don't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
-- Don't add build tools on recipe dependencies, check the [Debian](https://packages.debian.org/testing/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for reference.
+- Don't add build tools on recipe dependencies, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
 - The compiler will build the development libraries as `.a` files (objects for static linking) or `.so` files (objects for dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be installed out of the binary (stored on the `/lib` directory of the system).
 - Linux distributions add a number after the `.so` files to avoid conflicts on the `/usr/lib` folder when packages use different ABI versions of the same library, for example: `library-name.so.6`.
-- You need to do this because each software is different, the major reason is "Build Instructions" organization.
+- You need to do this because each software is different, the major reason is the "Build Instructions" organization of each program.

+If you have questions about program dependencies, feel free to ask us on the [Chat](./chat.md).

 ### Bundled Libraries

 Some programs have bundled libraries, using CMake or a Python script, the most common case is using CMake (emulators do this in most cases).

-The reason for this can be more portability or a patched library with optimizations for a specific task of the program.
+The reason for this can be control over library versions to avoid compilation/runtime errors or a patched library with optimizations for specific tasks of the program.

-In some cases some bundled library needs a Redox patch, if not it will give a compilation error.
+In some cases some bundled library needs a Redox patch, if not it will give a compilation or runtime error.

 Most programs using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.

-The "system libraries" on this case is the recipes specified on the `dependencies = []` section of your `recipe.toml`.
+The "system libraries" on this case is the recipes specified on the `build.dependencies = []` section of your `recipe.toml`.

-If you are using a recipe from the `master` branch as dependency, check if you find a `.patch` file on the recipe folder or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab.

-If you find one of these (or if you patched the recipe), you should specify it on the `dependencies = []` section, if not you can use the bundled libraries without problems.
+To determine if you need to use a Redox recipe as dependency check if you find a `.patch` file on the recipe folder or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab, if not you can probably use the bundled libraries without problems.

-Generally programs with CMake use a `-DUSE_SYSTEM` flag to control this behavior.
+Generally programs with CMake use a `-DUSE_SYSTEM` flag to enable the "system libraries" behavior.

 ### Environment Variables